 Geography doesn’t change, yet it still plays a large role in determining a country’s success.
 Access to trade routes, farmland, and natural resources can make or break an economy.

-Southeast Asia boasts all three of those in abundance.
+Southeast Asia boasts all three of those factors in abundance.
 The region’s mainland has some of the most fertile farmland anywhere, while island nations such as Indonesia and the Philippines have vast oil deposits.

 More importantly, ASEAN sits right in the middle between China and India – the two most populous nations on earth.
 This naturally gives Southeast Asia access to crucial trade routes along with billions of potential consumers and investors nearby.